-When you seek medical diagnose or treatment from an Illinois doctor, you have a right to reasonably expect to receive high quality care in accordance with state regulations and accepted safety standards of the medical industry.
-If a so-called never event occurs, you might suffer serious illness or injury.
+When you seek medical diagnosis or treatment from an Illinois doctor, you have a right to receive high-quality care in accordance with state regulations and accepted safety standards of the medical industry.
+If a so-called “never event” occurs, you might suffer serious illness or injury.
 A never event is an incident that occurs because of gross medical error or negligence.

 Never events are named thus because they should never happen.
-Sadly, many such incidents result in fatalities.
-If you suffer an injury or illness because a licensed medical professional failed in his or her duty to keep you safe, you could wind up in a worse condition that you were in when you first sought medical care.
+Sadly, they do, and many such incidents result in injuries or fatalities.
+If you suffer an injury or illness because a licensed medical professional failed in his or her duty to keep you safe, you could wind up in worse condition than you were in when you first sought medical care.

 Never events can occur in these departments